Shannon G. Bassett

-Shannon Bassett’s research, teaching, writing and practice operate at the intersection of architecture, urban design and landscape ecology.
+Shannon Bassett is a Canadian-American architectural and urban designer.
+Her research, teaching, writing and practice operate at the intersection(s) of architecture, urban design and landscape ecology.
+She is the Advisory Chair and Co-Founder of BEA(N) - Building Equaltiy in Architecture North

-Her design research and work has been exhibited both nationally, as well as internationally, including at the Hong Kong Shenzhen Bi-City Biennale of Urbanism and Architecture (2012) and was featured in the ensuing book publication, “Learning from Tri-ciprocal Cities: The time, the place, the people”.
-It has also been displayed at the BUGAIK International Architectural Exhibition (Busan Ulsan Gyeongnam Chapter of Architectural Institute of Korea).
+Her work has also been displayed at the BUGAIK International Architectural Exhibition (Busan Ulsan Gyeongnam Chapter of Architectural Institute of Korea).
 She was awarded a National Endowment for the Arts grant for (Re)Stitch Tampa.
-Ensuing from this research platform was the publication, “(Re)Stitch Tampa: Designing the Post-War Coastal American City through Ecologies.”
-Her design practice has included designing an urban design masterplan and study for an urban artist colony on a 42-acre site, the Village of the Arts in Bradenton, Florida, as well as a series of speculative design studies for the City of Tampa Riverwalk for the City of Tampa.
+Ensuing from this research platform was the publication, “(Re)Stitch Tampa: Designing the Post-War Coastal American City through Ecologies", published by ACTAR.

 Masters of Architecture in Urban Design, Harvard Graduate School of Design and Bachelors of Architecture with Distinction, Carleton University School of Architecture (Professional Degree)

 Assistant Professor of Architecture, McEwen School of Architecture, Laurentian University, Sudbury, Ontario, Canada.

 On The Web

 Shannon Bassett joins Urbania.Lab as an invited affiliate researcher in the URBANIA lab.